Download the full Dredging Rule in PDF

 (d) Balance the riparian rights of property owners with the public interest in protecting water resources.

-No person shall dredge in the beds, banks or shores of any public water in the District without first securing a permit from the District, and posting a bond or letter of credit pursuant to the Financial Assurance Rule.
+No person shall dredge in the beds, banks or shores of any public water or public waters wetland in the District without first securing a permit from the District, and posting a bond or letter of credit pursuant to the Financial Assurance Rule.